m4xshen/m4xshen.dev/content/posts/build-your-modern-neovim-config-in-lua.md

 author: "Max Shen"
 title: "Build your modern Neovim config in Lua"
 date: 2023-02-26
-summary: "In this tutorial you'll learn how to build and structure your modern Neovim config in Lua.
-I'll go through options, mappings, autocmds and plugins."
+summary: "Learn how to build and structure your modern Neovim config in Lua.
+This tutorial go through options, mappings, autocmds and plugins."
 tags: ["Neovim"]
 ---

-In this tutorial you'll learn how to build and structure your modern Neovim config in Lua.
+In this tutorial you'll learn how to build and structure a modern Neovim config in Lua.
 I'll go through options, mappings, autocmds and plugins.
 You can read along with [my configuration](https://github.com/m4xshen/dotfiles/tree/main/nvim/nvim).

 To learn more about what each option does, use `:h 'option name'` in Neovim.

 ## How Neovim loads config